 - We operate call recording software on all inbound and outbound calls.
-The recordings are stored on an internal server.
-We review calls for training, monitoring and quality purposes and we alert candidates of this via an auto attendant and through our website.
+The recordings are stored in the cloud via our partners, cloudcall and Bullhorn.
+We review calls for training, monitoring and quality purposes and we alert our candidates to this on our website.
 We store calls for up to two years before they are deleted from our software and can no longer be retrieved.
 Our consultants also take call notes to ensure that they provide you with the most accurate opportunities.

 - We collect a limited amount of data from our website users and the data collected would be required to be submitted by the candidate.
 Name, email address, number, and CV upload can be submitted to our team here via one of our websites.

 - On occasion we collect survey data from candidates in our database to better understand their availability, requirements, skills etc. We store these surveys against candidates records in our CRM system.